 Although some wasps are solitary by nature, many of them build large nests that can house colonies of hundreds.
-These nests can be found on any horizontal structure, which can mean the branches of trees or bushes out in the yard, and roof eaves, porch underbellies, and structure overhangs.
+These nests can be found on any horizontal structure, which can mean the branches of trees or bushes out in the yard, roof eaves, porch underbellies, and structure overhangs.
 Because wasps are typically more aggressive than bees, this can be an issue for any household during warmer seasons.

 Do Wasps Pollinate?